florinpop17/work-journal/Projects/009 - React Flashcards/README.md

 9. [x] Link action buttons with the Cards
 10. [x] Link play button with the corresponding Deck
 11. [x] Add animation when new Card is shown
+12. [x] Add delete functionality for decks and cards

 ## To-do
-12. [ ] Show progress: currentCard / totalCards
+13. [ ] Show progress: currentCard / totalCards
-13. [ ] Create game loop where the user will play until all the cards were answered correctly
+14. [ ] Create game loop where the user will play until all the cards were answered correctly
-14. [ ] Redesign the adding / editing of the decks and cards
+15. [ ] Redesign the adding / editing of the decks and cards
-15. [ ] Add delete functionality for decks and cards

 ## Link